-The bill amends the current law regarding graduation rate determinations for school districts in Kansas, specifically focusing on how the state board of education calculates these rates for accreditation purposes.
-It introduces a new method for calculating the four-year adjusted cohort graduation rate by excluding students who either did not earn sufficient credits to graduate with their cohort at the time of transfer or who transferred to a nonaccredited private school.
+This bill amends the current law regarding the calculation of graduation rates for school districts in Kansas, specifically for accreditation purposes by the state board of education.
+It introduces a new method for determining the four-year adjusted cohort graduation rate by excluding students who either did not earn sufficient credits to graduate with their cohort at the time of transfer or who transferred to a nonaccredited private school.
 This change applies to all school districts, including those operating virtual schools.

 Additionally, the bill modifies the existing language in K.S.A.
 2024 Supp.
 72-3713, which previously defined how graduation rates for virtual schools were calculated.
-The new language removes the requirement to include only those students who had earned sufficient credits at the time of their initial enrollment in the virtual school.
-Instead, it aligns the calculation method with that of other school districts.
-The bill also reiterates that no virtual school may offer financial incentives for student enrollment, defining such incentives as any monetary payments intended to encourage enrollment.
+The previous requirement to include only students who had earned sufficient credits at the time of their initial enrollment in a virtual school has been removed.
+The bill also reiterates that no virtual school may offer financial incentives for student enrollment.
 The existing section of K.S.A.
 2024 Supp.
-72-3713 is repealed, and the act will take effect upon publication in the statute book.
+72-3713 is repealed, and the new provisions will take effect upon publication in the statute book.

 Statutes affected: